Charles Murray (boxer)

 Charles Murray (born August 18, 1968 in Rochester, New York, United States) is a retired American boxer who boxed at light welterweight.

 Career

 Murray was the 1987 United States Amateur Lightweight champion.
-Known as "The Natural", Murray turned pro in 1989 and won the vacant IBF light welterweight title with a decision win over Rodney Moore in 1993.
+Known as "The Natural", Murray turned pro in 1989 & compiled a record of 20-0 before being upset by veteran Terrence Alli.
+He would rebound from the loss & go on to win the vacant IBF light welterweight title with a decision win over Rodney Moore in 1993.
 He defended the title twice before losing it in 1994 to Jake Rodriguez via a majority decision.
 After the loss to Rodriguez, Murray quickly drifted from championship status to journeyman.
 He never challenged for a major title again and hasn't fought since 2004.

-In Murray's career he had 44 wins (26 by KO), 9 losses (2 by KO) and 0 draws.
+Professional boxing record

 Personal life

 Murray has six children, Marquis Rashaad, Kennedy B.,Tehilyah Lyric, Chase “Prince”, Kendrick, and Ava.
 Murray was married on August 16, 2008, in addition a step-son Nyles Goodwin.